CHashtager/DotNetEngineerMasterclass/CONTRIBUTING.md

 Contributions to the repository can take many forms.
 Here are some ways you can help improve the project:

-- **Reporting Bugs**: If you find a bug or an error in any of the documentation, please open an issue to report it.
-Be as specific as possible, providing steps to reproduce the issue and any other details that might help resolve it.
+- **Reporting Bugs**: If you find a bug or an error in any of the documentation.

 - **Suggesting Enhancements**: This can include new features, improvements to existing documentation, or new topics you believe should be covered.
 Open an issue to suggest your enhancement, providing a clear and detailed explanation of your ideas.